from £71 /night help Price for guests, Nights approx:

 For winter lets, the Pearl is equipped with cast iron stove, oil filled radiator, fan heater, luxury duvets, electric blanket, hot water bottles, throws and pashminas.
 Cots and high chairs are available to hire on request.

 Guests will be met on arrival, and have the services of the property manager on hand throughout their stay, who will also be able to arrange for car hire, taxis, private tours and restaurant reservations.
 They can offer you detailed resort advice and even shop for your groceries before you arrive.

 Sorry, but only 7 and 14 night stays are available in July/August.

-Sorry, no children under 12 and no same-sex parties - due to damage caused to the property in the past.
+Sorry, children by prior agreement only, and no same-sex parties - due to damage caused to the property in the past.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Will consider||Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Dalaman 78 km, Nearest railway: Antalya 210 km|